nphacks/TiDB-Future-App-Hackathon-2024-Final-Project/README.md

 - Ensure the .env file is correctly placed in the backend-research folder.
 - Start the backend server using npm start.
 - Start the frontend using ng serve.
-- Access the application through your browser at http://localhost:4200.
+- Access the application through your browser at http://localhost:4200
+- Search for a terms like superconnectivity, superconductors, artificial intelligence or more

 ### Dependencies